-- Efficient system.
+- Efficiency.
 Mayo Clinic doctors diagnose your condition and develop your treatment plan, often in a few days.

 - Individualized treatment.
 Mayo Clinic doctors work with you closely to develop an individualized treatment plan to prevent a brain hemorrhage based on your brain aneurysm's size and location, its risk of rupture, other aneurysm features, consideration of any family history of aneurysm rupture, your medical condition, and your preference after your consultation with Mayo Clinic doctors.